JoshMerfeld/sharedworkspaces/README.md

 - It focuses on two key things:
   - Using Dropbox to share data
   - Using relative paths so that everything works for everyone!

+- You can view the HTML slides on my website, [here](joshmerfeld.github.io/pollution-slides/#1)